strongtyped/active-slick/README.md

 - testing, some examples and docs
 - remove Cake Pattern.
 Although very nice and my prefered way of doing it, it should be optional.
 - a Versionable trait to reinforce versioning
 - investigate how we can have DAO for rows with compoung keys instead of PKs.
-Should be possible by defined key as a tuple and mapping it as such
+Should be possible by defining key as a tuple and mapping it as such
 - error handling strategy - what if entity or record doesn’t exist.
 Exception?
 Either?
 ScalaUtils.Or?
 - macro to generate some helper methods like: findByName, findByBirthday, etc.